zoot101/snapraid-daily/docs/muttrc-examples/README.md

 to the end, the required code for the hook script sometimes isn't displayed unless you actually click on the address bar in the browser.

-(I have not been able to get the "localhostauthcode" method working for outlook, it seems outlook requires a https connection to localhost which the script doesn't provide)
+I have not been able to get the "localhostauthcode" method working for outlook, it seems outlook requires a https connection to localhost which the script doesn't provide.

 ## Step 4 - Generate a muttrc file

 Then create a muttrc file.
 This config works for the author, change the email to the desired email and the paths if they are different.
 The "realname" will show up as who the emails sent are "from", it doesn't have to be one's actual real name.
+Note the passwords are no longer required below.

 ```bash
 # The realname can be edited